bryan0806/UdacityCarND-Behavioral-Cloning-P3/writeup.md

 ####1.
 An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+My model is NVIDIA Architecture which consists of 3 convolution neural network with 5x5 filter sizes and antoher 2 3x3 filter.

 The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).

 ####2.
 Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+The model contains dropout layers in order to reduce overfitting (model.py lines ??).

 The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 ####3.
 Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line ??).

 ####4.
 Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+I used a combination of center lane driving, recovering from the left and right sides of the road.
+Because I found my car often stuck at the bridge.
+In the final, I add more data of recovering to have steering angle parallel to 2 side of bridge.

 For details about how I created the training data, see the next section.